 - How big can you go?
 Ideally, you have the largest washing machine your space can accommodate as wash capacity is going to be limited.
 If you’re looking to store the washer away when it’s not in use, you may want a compact washer on the smaller side, or go for a manual.

-- Not all washers spin dry.
-Many compact washers do not include a spin basket or spin-drying function.
-Majority of the top-loading washers that we’ve shown here do have a spin cycle, but be very careful about this before purchasing.
-You typically see a lack of spin-drying capabilities in the budget, extra-small washers.
+- Not all washing machines spin dry.
+Many compact washing machines do not include a spin basket or spin-drying function.
+Majority of the top-loading washing machines that we’ve shown here do have a spin cycle, but be very careful about this before purchasing.
+You typically see a lack of spin-drying capabilities in the budget, extra-small washing machines.

 Assess what type of water and drain connections you have available to you and work around that.

-Now, we’re going to look at a very popular budget washer that has a 11 lbs wash capacity and a separate spin drying tub that can dry 6.6 lbs of laundry.
+Now, we’re going to look at a very popular budget top load washer that has a 11 lbs wash capacity and a separate spin drying tub that can dry 6.6 lbs of laundry.

 Giantex Portable Twin-Tub Washing Machine

-The Giantex washer uses a gravity drain, and you can optionally connect it to a faucet or standard water connection (with adaptors) for filling.
+The Giantex portable washing machine uses a gravity drain, and you can optionally connect it to a faucet or standard water connection (with adaptors) for filling.
 Otherwise, you can simply use a bucket to fill for each cycle.

 The drain hose is located at the bottom of the washer and must be kept below the water level to drain correctly.
-Setting the washer in a tub is a simple way to do this.
+Setting the portable washing machine in a tub is a simple way to do this.

 Alternatively, you can elevate the washer on a pedestal, preferably something very stable and solid, and allow the drain to go into a bucket.
 If your pedestal is tall enough, it could just go into a tub.

-This is possibly the most straightforward way to use the Giantex washer and allow it to drain easily.
+This is possibly the most straightforward way to use the Giantex portable washing machine and allow it to drain easily.
 Being about 25-inches long, the Giantex can fit in just about any tub, and likely can fit in your RVs shower if you needed.

 Here are some of the key specifications.